What is direct marketing? Advantages and examples

-Direct email marketing allows you to send offers, advertisements, reminders, and a plethora of other messages to a person who’s data has already been saved in a database (either our databases or a third party's).
+Direct email marketing allows you to send offers, advertisements, reminders, and other messages to a person who’s data has already been saved in a database (either your database or a third party's).

 Marketing on the internet has been growing nonstop in recent years.
 According to eMarketer, investments in online advertising beat those on TV in 2017.
 Furthermore, one very popular direct marketing method is the use of Social Ads by way of Custom Audiences.
 This allows you to upload your database(s) to your social networks in order to create personalized campaigns.

 Social media has changed the face of direct marketing.
-On these social platforms, the dialogue between customers and a company is carried out publicly, which helps ensure the communication between both parties is monitored and promoted content/offers are truly interesting.
+On social platforms, the dialogue between customers and a company is carried out publicly, which helps ensure the communication between both parties is monitored and promoted content or offers are truly interesting to the consumer.

 This type of online advertising is one of the oldest out there.
 It tries to spark the interest of users by promoting interaction.
 The majority of banners are clickable.

 Direct marketing offers multiple ways to achieve a user’s goals.
-Marketers, such as Cyberclick, know the development of an online direct marketing strategy will also be accompanied by the following advantages for our clients:
+Marketers, such as Cyberclick, know the development of an online direct marketing strategy will bring the following advantages to our clients.